Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New internal commands `rbw deploy application` and `rbw dismiss application` have been added for user with `app_superadmin` role to accept or decline a request of deployment.

 **Others changes**

+- A new guide `Mass-provisioning` has been added to explains the commands to use to import users or associate devices and users.

 - Fix issue that prevents deleting an application.